All Episodes

 They've tried this for years, decades.

-Soccer moms, NASCAR mom, whatever.
+Soccer moms, NASCAR, mom, whatever.

 It's all part of the playbook.

-You see, they can't, they can't go to women and say, look what we've done for you.
+They can't go to women and say, look what we've done for you.

 Look at all the great things in our record.